tracert0001/GazeDetection_AI/README.md

 This project is the integration of gaze detecting and object tracking.

-Predict the gaze location and find out what object the user is looking at.
+Track gaze by using webcam and mapping eye data on the display screen.
+Identify individual items through object detecting and tracking model.
+Combine these two methods in order to predict customer demand and analysis screen-watching behavior.

 ## Getting started
-Using Node.js to display this work
+Using Node.js to present this work

 0. `cd GazeDemo_Web`